-Repair Cost 1st Incident 2nd Incident Additional Incidents Lost/Stolen Device Up to \$50 no charge 50% parts cost 100% parts cost MS: \$224 HS: \$610 Over \$50 up to \$25 deductible 50% parts cost 100% parts cost MS: \$224 HS: \$610
+Repair Cost 1st Incident 2nd Incident Additional Incidents Up to \$50 no charge 50% parts cost 100% parts cost

+Over \$50 up to \$25 deductible 50% 100% parts cost parts cost

 Acceptable Use: Each year, as part of enrollment, students and parents sign the District's Technology Use Agreement.
 The Technology Use Policy (EHB), Procedure (EHB-AP1) and Agreement (EHB-AF1 & EHB-AF2) are documents that outline how the District expects students to behave with technology.
 They define what is deemed acceptable behavior for users of District technology, including the use of loaned devices, online communication, and the Internet.
 District policy states that "a user does not have a legal expectation of privacy in the user's electronic communications or other activities involving the District's technology resources."
 In addition, "use of technology resources in a disruptive, inappropriate or illegal manner impairs the District's mission, squanders resources and shall not be tolerated.
 Therefore, a consistently high level of personal responsibility is expected of all users granted access to the District's technology resources."
 Technology violations may result in additional discipline in accordance to Board policy JG, Student Discipline and associated policies and administrative procedures.